 Real estate investment has always existed in India.
 Since the past decade commercial real estate investment has become so popular in the country, especially in Tier-I markets like Delhi/NCR, Mumbai, Bengaluru, and

-The tax laws in India are also designed to offer relief to the homebuyers but when it comes to commercial real estate, a lot of people do not know much about the taxation around it.
+The tax laws in India are also designed to offer relief to homebuyers but when it comes to commercial real estate, a lot of people do not know much about the taxation around it.

 You can save tax on commercial property investment as well.
 So, let us talk about the tax rules and regulations for commercial property investors.

-However, if you do not own the said property and are under a sublease agreement, then it will be counted under the category of ‘income from other sources’.
+However, if you do not own the said property and are under a sublease agreement, then it will be counted under the category of income from other sources.

 Tax on rental income is calculated on the basis of two main values:

-— The actual rent received by you
+-- The actual rent received by you

-— Deemed Rent of the property as per Municipal Valuation
+-- Deemed Rent of the property as per Municipal Valuation

 You should note that a standard deduction of 30% of the rental income is offered to you straight away.

-In addition to this, you can avail deduction under Section 24(b) to cover the interest paid on a loan that you may have taken for the construction, extension, repair or reconstruction of your commercial property.
+In addition to this, you can avail of a deduction under Section 24(b) to cover the interest paid on a loan that you may have taken for the construction, extension, repair, or reconstruction of your commercial property.

-When you have bought a commercial property and are using it fully or partially for the purpose of your own business or profession, such a portion of the property will not come in your tax purview as an individual but will be counted in the business’s taxation.
+When you have bought a commercial property and are using it fully or partially for the purpose of your own business or profession, such a portion of the property will not come into your tax purview as an individual but will be counted in the business’s taxation.

 Here, you can set off the amount spent on the repair and maintenance of the property against your business income.

-When you own a commercial property that you are using for your business/professional purposes, and you sell such property, the profits arising out of this will be considered as short-term capital gains.
+When you own a commercial property that you are using for your business/professional purposes, and you sell such property, the profits arising out of this will be considered short-term capital gains.

 Such residential property should be held for more than 24 months.
-There are certain institutions that issue capital gain bonds; you can invest this profit in such capital gain bonds in order to avail deduction under Section 54EC of the Income Tax Act.
+There are certain institutions that issue capital gain bonds; you can invest this profit in such capital gain bonds in order to avail of a deduction under Section 54EC of the Income Tax Act.

 Shown above were the three major categories under which you may wonder about tax liability.
-It is true that the tax benefits are higher on a residential property but by having a smart approach towards taxation and making the right investments at the right time, you can save taxes on your commercial real estate investment as well.
+It is true that the tax benefits are higher on a residential property but by having a smart approach toward taxation and making the right investments at the right time, you can save taxes on your commercial properties in Noida.